-In order to keep fight-picking instincts in check, people have to develop a sense of self-awareness and realize when they’re actually stirring things up.
-From there, they can walk it back a bit and try and determine the actual source of their anger.
+If you’re prone to picking fights, it’s important to develop a sense of self-awareness and realize when you’re actually stirring things up.
+From there, you can walk it back a bit and try and determine the actual source of the anger.

 “Was there something totally not related that made you angry before?
 Are you holding back feelings or thoughts and then letting them explode later?”
 Glashow offers.
 “You want to figure out what’s happening in your head with your thoughts.
 If you realize you’re having thoughts that you’re angry that your dry cleaner ruined your favorite suit then you may want to do something to help release that anger.”

 In many cases, the root of one’s anger runs a lot deeper than a bad day at work or a traffic jam.
-The habit of picking fights can speak to a larger issue of resentments with roots that can sometimes stretch back years.
+Picking fights can speak to larger issues of resentments with roots that can sometimes stretch back years.

 “Generally speaking when someone strikes out at someone it is because on some level they feel hurt, disrespected, or taken for granted,” says Kevin Darné the author of My Cat Won’t Bark!
 (A Relationship Epiphany).
 “Most of us have programmed ourselves to believe yelling, cursing, demanding, and fighting are signs of strength.”

-To combat that deep-rooted anger, Darné suggests some soul searching and introspective thinking.
+To combat that deep-rooted anger, Darné suggests forming better habits and finding time to look inward.

 “Whether it’s mediation, exercise, going for a walk, or listening to music through your earphones it helps to take a pause,” he says.
 “You are able to reframe the situation and see the big picture/potential outcome based upon which option you choose to go with.”

-Going forward, Glashow suggests that fight-pickers take an all-important moment to breathe and collect themselves.
+In the moment, Glashow suggests that fight-pickers take an all-important few seconds to breathe and collect themselves.

 “Before you walk into your home at the end of the day or before you jump on a call with your partner, quickly do a mind and body scan in which you see how you’re feeling and what you’re thinking about,” she says.
 “Are you still bothered by something that happened earlier in the day that’s not related to your partner?”

-For those who find themselves on the receiving end of an argumentative spouse, Randi Levin, a Transitional Life Strategist, says that not engaging can be their best strategy.
+For those who find themselves on the receiving end of an argumentative spouse, Randi Levin, a Transitional Life Strategist, says that not engaging can be the best strategy.